roshii/brane/docs/WHITEPAPER.md

   * a statement of financial position (balance sheet) at the end of the period
   * a statement of profit or loss
   * a statement of cash flows for the period

+In other words, this module will simply query and concatenate local data in a predefined (or user-defined) model.

 <a name="ias">[1]</a> [IAS](#https://www.iasplus.com/en/standards/ias/ias1)